slawekgh/docker-cadvisor-influxdb-grafana/README.md

 idąc za tym że:

-_chart repository is really just an HTTP server that hosts an index.yaml file together with a bunch of packaged charts in form of .tgz files.-
+_chart repository is really just an HTTP server that hosts an index.yaml file together with a bunch of packaged charts in form of .tgz files._

 trzeba zrobić TGZ oraz index.yaml